Jcparkyn/expose/README.md

 # Expose

-Expose is a small C# library for combining and composing expression trees, with full type safety.
+Expose is a small C# library for combining and composing expression trees, with full type safety and zero dependencies.

 This can be used with LINQ, EF Core, and anything else that works with expression trees.